 The Australian Fish Names Standard AS 5300:

-- was approved by Standards Australia as an official Australian Standard in 2007
+- was originally accepted and published as an official Australian Standard in 2007;

-- was developed by the Australian Fish Names Committee
+- is managed and continually developed by the Fish Names Committee;

 - Improved monitoring and stock assessment enhances the sustainability of fisheries resources;

 - Increased efficiency in seafood marketing improves consumer confidence and industry profitability; and

 - Enhanced marketability and consumer acceptability of the standard fish names used for a species eliminating misleading and deceptive conduct.